Ypertex/blog/content/articles/who-wins-poker-games/index.md

 **Costs and Risks:** How high are costs and risks of implementing and operating technology X over its life cycle?
 {{</card>}}

-Here's how the criteria relate to each other:
+These criteria aren't independent.
+There should be a one-way correlation: Of course, low costs and risks are always OK.
+On the other hand, hight costs and risks are OK only in one case:

-{{<figure src="589e8c0b-9121-44aa-9d85-d2fc7930fdc4" transformation="paddedInline">}}A technology with substantial costs and risks is only valid if it comes with a high potential in terms of differentiation and acceleration---and if the project demands it{{</figure>}}
+{{<figure src="589e8c0b-9121-44aa-9d85-d2fc7930fdc4" transformation="paddedInline">}}A technology with substantial costs and risks is only valid if it comes with a high potential in terms of differentiation and acceleration{{</figure>}}

 **The great thing** about a strategy that asks questions rather than giving answers: